-Allowing lagged responsiveness in the specification allows us to incorporate learning about program eligibility, application submission and processing times, and because welfare offices were overwhelmed in the early months of the Pandemic plus they were closed or held only limited in-person meetings, resulting in major delays.
+Allowing lagged responsiveness in the specification allows us to incorporate learning about program eligibility, application submission and processing times, and because welfare offices were overwhelmed in the early months of the Pandemic and often were closed or held only limited in-person meetings, resulting in major delays.
 Moreover, most welfare programs certify eligibility for a certain period of time, say 6 or 12 months, when households are then required to recertify, which could introduce lags between economic recovery and caseload exit.
-We set S equal to 6 months, meaning we allow six lags of the business-cycle indicator, which is consistent with many programs' recertification windows in non-recessionary times, as well as normal 26 week eligibility for UI.
+We set S equal to 6 months, meaning we allow six lags of the business-cycle indicator, which is consistent with many programs' recertification windows in non-recessionary times, as well as the typical 26 week eligibility for UI.
+But we conduct sensitivity tests for alternative lag lengths.

-In addition to controlling for state-level demographic variables $(X{it})$ , we include state fixed effects $(\alpha_i)$ and month-year fixed effects $(\theta_t)$ , which we will term "date" fixed effects.
-We additionally include state-specific linear time trends $(\mu_i)$ to capture long-run state-specific trends in program participation.
-Our coefficient of interest in
+In addition to controlling for state-level demographic variables (X{it}) , we include state fixed effects (α_i) and month-year fixed effects (θ_t) , which we will term "date" fixed effects.6 We additionally include state-specific linear time trends (μ_i) to capture long-run state-specific trends in program participation.
+Our coefficient of interest in Equation (1) is γ_s , which we expect to be negative in all cases (positive when we use the unemployment rate), signaling the countercyclical responsiveness of caseloads to the business cycle.